DesEsseinte/weather-app/README.md

 A simple weather app done as a project for The Odin Project

-makes use of OpenWeather API.
+makes use of OpenWeather interface.